oceanprotocol-archive/tech-spikes-2017-to-2019/03-data-availability/web2-compact-por/README.md

 ### 4.3 Random Sampling Approach

-Let us consider a larger case with 1GB data file: remember 2MB data file needs 11.5 mins to finish using blocksize=5, which is our best result.
+Let us consider a larger case with 1GB data file: remember 2MB data file needs 11.5 mins to finish using blocksize=5.
 A simple extrapolation can tell us that 1GB data file needs 1000 MB / 2 MB * 11.5 mins = 4 days!
 Obviously, it is not acceptable in practice.

 To improve the performance, we can relax our trustworthy requirement for the proof of retrievability but achieve better scalability.
 The key idea is to **randomly sample the block** rather than looping through the entire block.
 It saves us a huge amount of time.